-- needed to attend a study or training course. - 4.
+- 2. The employer may instruct the employee to attend compulsory study or training courses, if so required to function properly in a current or future position.
+The employer shall provide the employee with the necessary facilities in this respect. - 3.
+The employee is entitled to training and may therefore request the employer to provide the facilities needed to attend a study or training course. - 4.
 If the request as referred to in paragraph 3 above pertains to a study or training course which is required to enable the employee to develop properly in his position, the employer shall provide the facilities. - 5.
 The employer shall provide the employee with the necessary facilities, even when there is little relation between the study or training course and the current or future position, if this contributes to the employee's career development. - 6.
-The employer shall lay down further rules concerning repayment of the costs of a study or training course and can decide on further rules regarding the provision of facilities as referred to in paragraph 5 - 7.
-The (further) rules as referred to in paragraph 6 are subject to Article 10.9.
+The employer shall lay down further rules concerning repayment of the costs of a study or training course and can decide on further rules regarding the provision of facilities as referred to in paragraph 5. - 7.
+The (further) rules as referred to in paragraph 6 are subject to Article 10.8.

-Article 6.9a Mobility and long-term employability of support and management employees
+Article 6.11 Mobility and long-term employability of support and management employees